neverRare/butter/README.md

 I also to want to experiment with novel features deemed necessary for these goals such refinement types.

 Being my personal project, designs and features are ultimately up for my decision and taste.
 Some features can help with some aspect while also hurt other, this is where I weigh in the pros and cons.
-Of course, that doesn't mean I won't listen to suggestions, I'd be happy to hear your thoughts about Butter's design by opening an issue or [chatting with us] through Discord.
+Of course, that doesn't mean I won't listen to suggestions, I'd be happy to hear your thoughts about Butter's design by opening an issue.

-[chatting with us]: #chat-with-us

 ## Road map